AvinandanBose/Java-Collection-Framework-and-Java-Set/README.md

       Returns an iterator over the elements in this set.
       The elements are returned in no particular order.

-      :Note :The double colon (::) operator,
+      Note: The double colon (::) operator,
-      also known as method reference operator.:
+      also known as method reference operator.

       →Double Colon Operator is used to call a method, by referring to it with the help of its class directly.